 While not a guarantee in any form for the actual outcome of the immigration case, the bail for immigration certainly helps to ease the stress a lengthy immigration case can often bring with it.
 It will be easier for the non-citizen to seek further legal help as well, as opposed to being detained in an ICE detention facility.
-If bond cannot be made or the alien has been found non eligible, conceding the ICE allegations should be considered since a quick removal from the United States is usually the better alternative as opposed to being detained.
+If a bond cannot be made or the alien has been found non-eligible, conceding the ICE allegations should be considered since a quick removal from the United States is usually the better alternative as opposed to being detained.

 Who Is Eligible For Bail Bonds For Immigration?

 - They have previously been ordered to be deported.
-The previous decision by the INS for deportation is already final, it is not possible to obtain bond and leave detention in such a case.
+The previous decision by the INS for deportation is already final, it is not possible to obtain a bond and leave detention in such a case.